What Are Tannins in Wine?

 What are Wood Tannins?

 Wood tannins dissolve into wine through contact.
-Most commonly this happens when wine is stored in wooden barrels.
-Oak barrels are the most popular choice because of the flavors they add to wine such as vanillin.
+Most commonly, this happens when storing wine in wooden barrels.
+Oak barrels are the most popular choice because of the flavors they add to wine, such as vanillin.

 Here are a few examples to help illustrate tannins and wine.
-It’s helpful to remember that winemaking style greatly affects how much tannin is in a wine.
-In general, high production wines are deliberately created to have “rounder” feeling tannins.
+It’s helpful to remember that the winemaking style greatly affects how much tannin is in a wine.
+In general, high production wines deliberately create “rounder” feeling tannins.

 Higher-Tannin Red Wines

 Tannins + Health = Good There is a study on the effects of wine and tea tannin and oxidation in the body.
 In the tests, wine tannin resists oxidation, whereas tea tannin did not.
 In other words, it may be super good for you.
 You can read the synopsis here.

 What About Migraines?
 The jury is still out on the connection between tannin and migraines.
 To remove tannins from your diet, you’ll need to stop consuming chocolate, nuts, apple juice, tea, pomegranate, and of course, wine.

 Age-Worthy Wines Tannin is a key component in what makes a wine age-worthy.
 Check out this article on The 4 Traits of Wines that Age Well.

 Tannin is one of the 5 basic traits of wine.
 See the other ones.